ChrisK-1616/GLECalc-CSharp/README.md

 <h3>API Testing:-</h3> The API element of the solution (found in project <b>SimpleCalculator.API</b>) utilises the Swagger middleware to allow
 testing of the API project through Visual Studio and a suitable browser, please use the "Http" run configuration for this.

+<h3>API Constraints</h3> The API does not implement authentication/authorisation, logging or versioning since this is a small API that would
+not currently benefit from these.
+They can be introduced in the future but will increase the complexity of the solution greatly for currently very little advantage.